 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
 Among our core priorities, we fight to protect voting rights, end mass incarceration, strengthen checks and balances, and preserve Constitutional protection in the fight against terrorism.
 Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
 We craft innovative policies.
 And we fight for them — in Congress and the states, the courts, and in the court of public opinion.

-We seek law students to work alongside staff in our Washington offices on the Brennan Center’s policy advocacy, research, and litigation initiatives.
+We seek law students to work alongside staff in our Washington office on the Brennan Center’s policy advocacy, research, and litigation initiatives.
 Activities may include legal and policy analysis; legislative drafting at federal, state, and local levels; administrative and legislative advocacy; public education and scholarship; and litigation in trial and appellate courts.
 The Brennan Center’s interns are integral to all aspects of our work, including programmatic and strategic planning.
 We strive to offer a fun and intellectually-challenging legal intern experience that supports and supplements the vital advocacy offered by the Brennan Center.
 The internships will likely start in September 2017 and last for approximately 10 weeks.

 We are seeking a legal intern for hire to work with the Director of our DC office on a variety of Brennan Center issues.
 Interns working in our Washington, DC office can expect their work to have a greater emphasis on advocacy and policy research than on litigation, though they will gain exposure to all facets of our work.
 The internship with the DC Office Director will entail a research and advocacy focus on issues within the scope of the Brennan Center’s justice and democracy work.